Grouloo/shulk/README.md

 Moreover, in some languages such as TypeScript, we can't even declare what kind of error we can throw, making the type safety in a `catch` block simply non-existent.

-### Use the Result monad
+### The solution: Use the Result monad

-The Result monad is a generic type (but really a State under the hood) that will force you to handle errors by wrapping your return types.
+The Result monad is a generic type (but really an union under the hood) that will force you to handle errors by wrapping your return types.

 ```ts
 type Result<ErrType, OkType>